VzPI/pipeline-mapper/README.md

 - "generate-cache:dev" - this produces the appcache.manifest for local use.
 This script is nearly identical to the production script, with the exception of the -w flag, which sets up watch mode - the appcache.manifest will refresh every time the cached files change.
 See the 'Offline Functionality' section for additional info about the app cache.
 - "generate-cache:prod" - this produces the appcache.manifest for production use, called by the "postinstall" script.
 See the 'Offline Functionality' section for additional info about the app cache.

+#############
+# Field Use #
+#############

+Before taking this app out in the field, users should first 'save' the app by visiting https://vlp-mapper.herokuapp.com/ on their device when they have network service, and users should test the app at home or in a safe location before taking it into the field.
+Click the button labeled 'Watch' - after a few seconds, a yellow pulsing dot should appear on the screen - if the dot appears, the app is working perfectly.

+The VLP Mapper is intended for use on iOS and Android mobile devices.
+In order to run, users must permit location services for the browser they intend to use in the field.
+If the user is ever prompted that the app is requesting their location, they must allow it.

+The app interface is designed to be as simple as possible - clicking the blue 'Watch' button will begin the process of searching for a user's location and adding it to the map as a pulsing yellow dot (the user) surrounded by a transparent blue circle (accuracy);
+the blue button will turn orange.
+To stop watching a user's location, click the button again.
+As a user moves, the app will continuously update their location, so a user can observe their progress on the map.
+The primary map feature is the pipeline alignment - other features are added and removed at different map zoom levels.

 #########################
 # Offline Functionality #
 #########################